 An investigation of the development of literature that began with the Anglo-Saxon oral tradition.
 Students begin by reading major works of Old English Verse such as Caedmon's Hymn and Beowulf and read through the onset of Middle English Literature, the language of Chaucer's Canterbury Tales.
 The survey closes with a study of Elizabethan Literature devoting special attention to Shakespearean drama.

 Students will study the development of English literature beginning with the Jacobean era in 1603, reading playwrights (including late Shakespeare), poets, novelists, and satirists of the 17th and 18th century, concluding with the early Romantics such as Blake, Wordsworth, and Coleridge.
 Required of English majors.

 Students will study selected works of major British writers of the Romantic era of the late 18th and early 19th centuries in order to more fully comprehend "Romanticism" and appreciate the manner in which authors confronted the problems they felt central in life and in art.
 This course is recommended for Sigma Tau Delta members, as a course in which a conference paper could be developed.
 It is an elective for non-majors and English majors and is especially valuable for those considering graduate school and the Graduate Record Exam (GRE).

 Students will complete an intensive study of Late Romantic and Victorian writing.
-This course begins with the Romantic Novel, continues with major works of the great Victorian novelists and poets, and concludes with the more revolutionary writing of the fin-de-siecle.
+This course begins with the later Romantic authors, continues with major works of the great Victorian novelists and poets, and concludes with the more revolutionary writing of the fin-de-siecle.
 Required of English majors.